-In vivo imaging offers non-invasive methodology for evaluating structure and function at the level of the whole animal, tissue, or cell, and allows for the sequential study of temporal events (Chatham and Blackband 2001; Cherry and Gambhir 2001).
-Imaging devices vary in the technology used to generate an image, body targets imaged, resolution, hazard exposure and requirements for use.
-Imaging devices may be self shielded and require no modifications of the surrounding structure to operate safely, or they may require concrete, solid core masonry, lead-, steel-, or copper-lined walls, or other construction features to operate safely or minimize interference with devices and activities in adjacent areas.
-As these devices are often expensive to acquire and maintain, and may require specialized support space and highly trained personnel to operate, shared animal imaging resources may be preferable.
+In vivo imaging offers noninvasive methods for evaluating structure and function at the level of the whole animal, tissue, or cell, and allows for the sequential study of temporal events (Chatham and Blackband 2001; Cherry and Gambhir 2001).
+Imaging devices vary in the technology used to generate an image, body targets imaged, resolution, hazard exposure, and requirements for use.
+The devices may be self-shielded and require no modifications of the surrounding structure to operate safely, or they may require concrete, solid core masonry, lead-, steel-, or copper-lined walls, or other construction features to operate safely or minimize interference with devices and activities in adjacent areas.
+Because imaging devices are often expensive to acquire and maintain, and may require specialized support space and highly trained personnel to operate, shared animal imaging resources may be preferable.

 Consideration should be given to the location of the imaging resource.
-Whether located within the animal facility or in a separate location, cross contamination between groups of animals, different animal species, or between animals and humans (if the device is used for both animal and human subjects) is possible because these devices may be difficult to sanitize (Klaunberg and Davis 2008; Lipman 2006).
-If the imaging resource is located outside of the animal facility, appropriate transportation methods and routes should be developed to avoid inappropriate exposure of humans to animals in transit.
+Whether located in the animal facility or in a separate location, cross contamination between groups of animals, different animal species, or between animals and humans (if the device is used for both animal and human subjects) is possible because these devices may be difficult to sanitize (Klaunberg and Davis 2008; Lipman 2006).
+If the imaging resource is located outside the animal facility, appropriate transportation methods and routes should be developed to avoid inappropriate exposure of humans to animals in transit.
 If possible, animals should not be moved past offices, lunch rooms, or public areas where people are likely to be present.

-As imaging may require the subject to be immobile, often for extended time periods during image acquisition, provision should be made for delivery of anesthetics and carrier gas and to scavenge waste anesthetic gas and provision for adequate animal monitoring (Balaban and Hampshire 2001).
-Remote storage of gas tanks is generally required in facilities using magnetic resonance (MR) scanners as the magnetic field requires ferrous materials to be maintained a safe distance away from the magnet.
-Site selection of MR scanners requires special attention because of their weight, the fringe field generated (especially from unshielded magnets), and the impact of ferrous elements of the building structure or its components, especially those that are not static (i.e., elevators), as they may affect field homogeneity.
+As imaging may require the subject to be immobile, often for extended time periods during image acquisition, provisions should be made for delivery of anesthetics and carrier gas, the scavenging of waste anesthetic gas, and adequate animal monitoring (Balaban and Hampshire 2001).
+Remote storage of gas tanks is generally required in facilities where magnetic resonance (MR) scanners are used as the magnetic field requires ferrous materials to be kept a safe distance away from the magnet.
+Site selection of MR scanners requires special attention because of their weight, the fringe field generated (especially from unshielded magnets), and the impact of ferrous elements of the building structure or its components, especially those that are not static (e.g., elevators), as they may affect field homogeneity.
 Most MR scanners are superconducting and require the use of cryogens.
-Cryogen boil-off can lead to asphyxiation of both personnel and animals.
-Rooms with MR scanners or in which cryogen gases are stored must be equipped with oxygen sensors and a method for increasing room ventilation to exhaust inert gases during cryogen filling (Klaunberg and Davis 2008).
-Many imaging devices, especially those designed to image small animals, are self-contained requiring no special physical plant considerations.
+Because cryogen boil-off can lead to asphyxiation of both personnel and animals, rooms with MR scanners or in which cryogen gases are stored must be equipped with oxygen sensors and a method for increasing room ventilation to exhaust inert gases during cryogen filling (Klaunberg and Davis 2008).

+Many imaging devices, especially those designed for small animals, are self-contained and require no special physical plant considerations.
 Provisions should be made to locate the operating console away from imaging devices that emit ionizing or magnetic radiation.
-Imaging devices with difficult to sanitize components should be covered with a disposable or sanitizable material when not in use.
+Imaging devices with components that are difficult to sanitize should be covered with a disposable or sanitizable material when not in use.